-To send flowers in memory of Louis O. "Happy" Giudice, please visit our Heartfelt Sympathies Store.
+To plant a memorial tree in honor of Louis O. "Happy" Giudice, please visit our Heartfelt Sympathies Store.

 Louis is survived by his wife, Ann; his six daughters, Lucia Giudice of Chicago, Christina Gaynor of Stratham, New Hampshire, Linda Lehner of Boxborough, Gilda (Gigi) Lengieza of Stow, Fran Elwell Ventura of Watertown and Anita Catalano of Nashua, New Hampshire; and his sister, Genetta Giudice, of Boston’s North End as well as 16 grandchildren and eight great grandchildren and many nieces and nephews.
 He is preceded in death by his brother Nick Giudice of Boston’s North End, sisters Linda Capodilupo and Gilda Siciliano of Newton and his son Mario Zito of Belmont.

 Louis was born Luca Olivio Giudice on October 5, 1917 in Boston’s North End to Michael and Lucia Giudice.
 He changed his name to Louis Oliver when he started school.
 He married Ann in 1961.
 Louis worked on the construction of the Mystic River Bridge and at P. K. Lindsay in Everett making air compressors.
 In later years, he did maintenance work for the Town of Belmont and the Hill Estates apartment complex, also in Belmont.